 Netlink lcore is responsible for establishing a communication channel with the agent for programming the forwarding state (like routes, nexthops, labels etc.).

+Figure 3.15 Netlink lcore

-It creates a unix server socket at /var/run/vrouter/dpdk_netlink to which the agent connects.
+The Netlink lcore creates a unix server socket at /var/run/vrouter/dpdk_netlink to which the agent connects.